 Bikepacking for Beginners

 If you’re thinking “Gimme some of that!” but have no idea where to start, never fear.
 The rest of this page will give you a sense of bikepacking at an enthusiast’s level – usually where people end up after they’ve been at it for a while – but that doesn’t mean you need to master it all for your first trip.
-In fact, you don’t need to master hardly any of it, and you don’t need the expensive special gear.
+In fact, you don’t need to master hardly any of it, and you don’t need expensive gear.

 Here’s where most of us started: